 So, why „the best ones” don’t always win?

 It’s been so many times when I had my own favorites among all entries and I made myself bets about which one will get which place.
 I’m sure that I’m not the only one.
 To my great surprise, my favorite items didn’t make it to the top 3!
 Unfortunately, that just happens sometimes.
 It’s a matter of taste.
-It can be that the administrator of given fansite focused on some other criteria than me.
+It can be that the administrator of a given fansite focused on some other criteria than mine.
 Some, choose all 3 items based on appearance and quality, while others evaluating the whole would pick the best one according to themselves and choose the other two based on the creative idea at the same time turning the blind eye to overall quality.

 Plagiarism is an inseparable companion of fansite item competitions.
 I perfectly understand how easy it is to get lost in all of these.
-When I started my adventure with item creation I thought it was normal to use some parts of sprites already known in Tibia – all in all, the copyrights will be taken of by Cipsoft, so what could be wrong?
-Once, I even submitted such partly copied entry to the contest, which I’m ashamed of up to this day.
+When I started my adventure with item creation I thought it was normal to use some parts of sprites already known in Tibia – all in all, the copyrights will be taken off by Cipsoft, so what could be wrong?
+Once, I even submitted such a partly copied entry to the contest, which I’m ashamed of up to this day.
 I’ve changed my mind when my friend strongly criticized me.
 He was right!
 I understood that it was going the easy way, while the purpose is to create something unique and the most important – MY OWN.